computacenter-de/tech-task-wp07/README.md

 Our approach was to use an Azure KeyVault to manage the important credentials that can be accessed via an Azure Service Principal.
-This Azure Service Principal only gets READ-only rights and only from the controller.
+This Azure Service Principal only gets READ-only rights and only from the controller and is stored in the Operation Center ONLY.
 This would mean that each development team would be assigned one Azure Service Principal per Jenkins, including its own Azure KeyVault.

 This was not requested in the ‘Tech Task’ but was implemented by us with minimal effort.
 In order to map the tasks (although they certainly involve a great